-It’s paradoxical, but true: given the strides made in adoption of healthcare technology in recent years, the one area which has seen little change for decades is patient accommodations.
+It’s paradoxical but true: given the strides made in the adoption of healthcare technology in recent years, the one area which has seen little change for decades is patient accommodations.
 Most hospital rooms, for example, are still equipped with a standard television and telephone.
 Understandably, patients wonder why their communications and entertainment options lag behind those they would have in their own living rooms!

 That’s now beginning to change at many forward-leaning hospitals with the adoption of the so-called bedside infotainment unit.
 The terminal combines the functions of a television, computer, phone, and nurse call button.
 Patients can access these improved functions easily, using an intuitive touchscreen technology.